kamsekar/kamsekar.github.io/docs/scicomm/index.md

 ---

-I manage the LinkedIn page of our research group: [Laboratory for Electrocatalysis - National Institute of Chemistry](https://www.linkedin.com/company/electrocat-lab/).
-I post short summaries of newly published papers, news about our work, and informative content explaining important concepts and methods in our field.
+I manage the LinkedIn page of [Laboratory for Electrocatalysis - National Institute of Chemistry](https://www.linkedin.com/company/electrocat-lab/).
+I post short summaries of new papers, news about our work, and content explaining important concepts and methods.

 <div style="display: flex; flex-wrap: wrap; gap: 1rem; justify-content: space-between;">